 Now retired, Bonnee was a Senior Branch Office Administrator for Edward Jones and, by night, she is a musician.
 She has studied music at Hardin Simmons University and at Missouri Baptist University.
 She currently teaches private piano lessons and accompanies high school students for competitions.
 First Baptist Church of Ferguson introduced her to handbells as a young adult.
 Taking a short break of some 25 years to raise her family, Bonnee has returned to handbell ringing.
 Bonnee and husband, David, have four adult children and eleven grandchildren.
 They are world travelers.
 It sounds like bells, traveling, and grandchildren are her hobbies, but not necessarily in that order!

-Janette is an RN on the Neuroscience unit at St. Louis Children’s Hospital.
+Janette is an RN in the Neuroscience unit at St. Louis Children’s Hospital.
 It’s a second career that is both rewarding and challenging.
 It is always awe-inspiring to see the healing and miracles that take place every day.
-Her most important undertaking, however, is mom to Mathew (18) and Ethan (13), and wife to Mike.
+Her most important undertaking, however, is mom to Mathew and Ethan, and wife to Mike.
 Hobbies include reading, crafts, and music.
 She dabbles in trombone, piano, and guitar in her “spare time” and loves listening to her sons play classical guitar, electric guitar, drums, bassoon, saxophone, glockenspiel, couch, chair — really, can’t everything be an instrument when you love music?
-Janette has been ringing bells for about 20 years in various church choirs and ensembles.
+Janette has been ringing bells for over 20 years in various church choirs and ensembles.
 She loves ringing with ReBELLion and (usually) leaves practice feeling less stressed than when she arrived!

 Erin loves to surround herself with music.
 She started in elementary school, taking piano lessons and participating in choir and bells at church which she continued through high school.
 In middle school, Erin took up the bass clarinet and played in bands through her senior year of college.
 Truman State University is where Erin received both her Bachelor of Arts in Vocal Music and Master of Arts in Education.
 In addition to playing with ReBellion, Erin currently teaches elementary (K-5) music in Mehlville and sings in the American Chamber Chorale.
 When not immersing herself in musical activities, Erin enjoys cooking, playing board games, browsing antique malls, binge watching TV shows or movies, and snuggling with her cat, Willis.
 Whenever she has the funds, Erin also loves to travel – she taught at English camps for a summer in Italy, visited several other European countries, and has seen many amazing sights all over the United States.